I See Fire: Background

 "I See Fire" plays over the first section of the closing credits of The Hobbit: The Desolation of Smaug, an epic fantasy adventure film directed by New Zealand filmmaker Peter Jackson.
 Released on 13 December 2013, it is the second installment in the three-part film series based on the novel The Hobbit by J. R. R. Tolkien.
 The Hobbit follows the quest of a home-loving hobbit, a fictional, diminutive humanoid, to win a share of the treasure guarded by the dragon, Smaug.

-Sheeran has a lifelong devotion to the novel of Tolkien.
-His grandfather owns a first edition copy.
-It was the first book Sheeran's father read to him as a child, and the first book that he read himself.
+Sheeran has a lifelong devotion to the novel of Tolkien; his grandfather owns a first edition copy; it was the first book Sheeran's father read to him as a child, and the first book that Sheeran read himself.
 On 5 November 2013, Sheeran announced his involvement in the soundtrack in a series of online posts, which included his thanking Jackson for the opportunity.
 He is also a fan of Jackson's films.

 Jackson was introduced to Sheeran's music by his daughter, Katie, who attended Sheeran's concert in Wellington, New Zealand, in March 2013.
 Jackson, having learned Sheeran's regard toward his films, met him over lunch the following day where they exchanged email addresses.

 In late 2013, Jackson and Fran Walsh, who co-produced and co-wrote the film, were searching for an artist who would write and record the song.
 Following Katie's advice, they decided to tap Sheeran.
 Jackson sent a message to Sheeran, who was in the Mediterranean island of Ibiza attending a wedding ceremony, asking if he would be interested in the project, which Sheeran accepted.
 Departing from London, Sheeran and his manager, Stuart, arrived in Wellington within 48 hours.